Probabilistic counting lemma for $K_4$: Introduction

-The sparse counterpart of the counting lemma was proposed by Gerke, Marciniszyn, and Steger \cite{ProbCountLemma} (\Cref{conj: count}).
+A sparse counterpart of the counting lemma was proposed by Gerke, Marciniszyn, and Steger \cite{ProbCountLemma} (\Cref{conj: count}).
+It is usually referred to as a probabilistic counting lemma, to differentiate it from other sparse versions that require stronger pseudorandom hypotheses.
 Instead of guaranteeing the existence of a single copy, they conjectured that one can find almost the expected number of copies, as in a random graph with the same edge density.
 The conjecture has three main components: it holds for all edge densities above $d \gg n^{-1/m_2(H)}$, the failure probability is at most $\beta^m$ for arbitrarily small $\beta$ (for some small $\eps$ depending on $\beta$), and the number of copies of $H$ is at least $(1-\delta)$ of the expected number.
 Each of these three components is essentially the best possible.

 The conjecture remains open, but several partial results have been obtained.
 A version with the correct density condition, but only guaranteeing a fixed positive proportion of the expected number and with a failure probability larger than conjectured, was proved in \cite{ONklr}.
 If one further assumes that $H$ is strictly balanced (\Cref{balance}), the same paper also proves that the correct number of copies up to a $(1-\delta)$ factor can be obtained, again with a failure probability that is too large.
-When Saxton and Thomason \cite[Theorem 10.2]{Container} proved the K{\L}R conjecture using the container method, they in fact established a version of the sparse counting lemma with the correct density condition and failure probability, but still only guaranteed a fixed positive proportion of the expected number.
+When Saxton and Thomason \cite[Theorem 10.2]{Container} proved the K{\L}R conjecture using the container method, they in fact established a version of the probabilistic counting lemma with the correct density condition and failure probability, but still only guaranteed a fixed positive proportion of the expected number.
 Nenadov \cite{KLRnew} later gave a direct proof of the same statement using induction.

 Gerke, Marciniszyn, and Steger \cite{ProbCountLemma} also proved a version with the correct number of copies and the optimal failure probability for complete graphs $K_\ell$, $\ell \ge 3$, but under the stronger density assumption $d \gg n^{-1/(\ell-1)}$ instead of $d \gg n^{-2/(\ell+1)}$.
-Consequently, for $H = K_3$, the full sparse counting conjecture is known to hold.
+Consequently, for $H = K_3$, the full probabilistic counting conjecture is known to hold.
 This is the only value of $\ell$ for which the case $H = K_\ell$ has been fully established.

 Their key observation in \cite{ProbCountLemma} is that, for almost all $(\eps)$-regular graphs between $\ell$ vertex classes, the induced graphs obtained by restricting to the neighbourhood of a typical vertex behave similarly to $(\eps)$-regular graphs between $\ell-1$ classes of the corresponding sizes (we later generalise this lemma of \cite{ProbCountLemma} to \Cref{lem:gen_small_bad}).
 This allows one to restrict attention to the neighbourhood of a single vertex and apply induction, provided that the edge density relative to the reduced vertex classes remains above the value required for the smaller case.
 However, when the original density is close to the threshold, this condition fails.
 This is why the result in \cite{ProbCountLemma} applies only to densities in the regime around the square root of the threshold and above.